 Dr. Barron died in Anniston on October 23, 1975, after a lengthy illness.

 I studied under Dr. Barron from 1963-69.
-Among the many things I remember his telling me through the years was that he also studied under Carl Flesch (unless my memory is distorted).
-To my knowledge, Flesch never lived in the U.S., nor did Barron ever study in Europe.
-I wonder whether he meant that he had a master class with Flesch.
-In no articles I have located about Dr. Barrons life and career (and there are many, especially from the first half of the 20th century) is Carl Flesch ever mentioned as one of his teachers.
-I would like to discover whether Carl Flesch ever gave master classes in the U.S., or perhaps judged any competitions in America.
-Whatever the story, there is no doubt from the many reviews I have accessed that Robert Barron was one of the preeminent violinists of his day in the United States.
+Among the many things I remember his telling me through the years was that he also studied under Carl Flesch, a fact also mentioned in a newspaper article prior to his farewell recital.
+From the many reviews I have accessed it is a fact that Robert Barron was one of the preeminent violinists of his day in the United States.
 I really wish he had made some recordings during his heyday, but to my knowledge none exist.

 John Maltese was born in Trapani, Sicily, on February 19, 1920, and immigrated to America with his parents a year later.